 Alright guys.
 5 questions down, 145 to go.

 ACE can pull questions from any sentence in the book which makes the 800+ pages daunting for the unmotivated reader (Our Audio Lectures take you page by page through the text and explain everything to make this process easier).
 Check out more of our tips and tricks to passing the exam by signing up to receive the “5 Secrets to Passing Your ACE CPT Exam”.
 Also if you need more help we have some great premium materials, like our Practice Tests for the NASM CPT Exam that make this test a breeze.
 Check them out here.
-(If you can score above a 108 out of 120 on all three of our practice final exams you are ready to test.)
+(If you can score above a 136 out of 150 on both of our practice final exams you are ready to test.)
 Also feel free to give us a call with any questions about your upcoming test (424) 675-0476.